 Introducing ‘Make Anew’, the spring shawl from the Shawl Saturday Collection!

 “Yellow daisy, a dandelion, or pussy willow, it’s a different thing … One thing about forsythia, she comes around and I get lost, against her yellow, I’m no longer me.”
 ‘Forsythia’, Veruca Salt, American Thighs, 1994

 Forsythia, magnolia, daffodils, crocus, cherry blossom … all signs that spring is here, or at least on its way.
 These plants regenerate every year; they lie dormant through the winter (or so it seems) and in the spring they bloom again, just like last year.
 This process of regrowth combines the familiar with the new: these plants regrow every year, which is familiar to us, and yet each time they do this they are producing new buds, flowers and leaves.

 This spring, join me on a knitting adventure where we’ll knit something anew, merging the familiar with the unfamiliar to create a fresh spring-inspired shawl.
 Combine colours that are new to you with those you’re accustomed with to knit a beautiful shawl using well-known techniques alongside a unique construction.
 Make anew.

 SHAWL SATURDAY VLOG

-Shawl Saturday is a brand new vlog series.
+Shawl Saturday is an occasional vlog series.
 Each episode will showcase a different one of my shawl designs.
 I’ll talk through my design process, share swatches and sketches, and explain the construction of each shawl.
 If you’ve ever wondered how a shawl design comes about, then Shawl Saturday is for you!

 Plus, in each episode I’ll share a special coupon code to bag you a discount off that episode’s featured shawl for a limited period.
 Enjoy x